Contents

 If farmers are to be convinced to turn their backs on peat, they will need to see impressive results.

-It is clear that more innovation is required to tackle the problem of finding an alternative to peat and this work will likely qualify for R&D tax reliefs.
+It is clear that more innovation is required to tackle the problem of finding an alternative to peat and this work will likely qualify for R&D Tax Reliefs.
+Understanding how R&D Tax Credits work can help agricultural businesses assess whether their projects are eligible.

 Horticultural science will determine the effectiveness of the alternative, while environmental science will ensure that it meets the sustainability criteria that are sought.